danielthompson/riddler/2018-06-08/README.md

 ![Message](step3.PNG)

-Since 2 * any integer must be even, E cannot be odd.
+Since 2 * any integer must be even, and the answer's rightmost column cannot have had a carry digit added to it, E cannot be odd.

 ![Message](step4.PNG)